 (b) is a passenger on, an intending passenger embarking on, or a person who has disembarked from, an aircraft lawfully using the aerodrome.

-66. Aircraft movements restricted to aerodrome
+66. Aircraft landings etc. restricted to aerodrome

 (1) Except in an emergency, a person in control of an aircraft shall not without permission —